Business Administration (Online)

 Accreditation, Student Achievement, and Outcomes

-The Department of Business and Entrepreneurship at Chatham University has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE).
+The Department of Business & Data Science at Chatham University has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE).
 See our public disclosure of Student Achievement.View Accredited Programs (PDF) : Checkerboard 6 - Accreditation, Student Achievement, and Outcomes

 SARA-Approved Participating Institution